Singapore Airlines and SilkAir Flight Schedules - May to July 2021

 - The United States of America

-Please click on the links below for the SIA and SilkAir flight schedules.
+Please click here for the SIA and SilkAir flight schedules.

 All flights are subject to regulatory approvals.
 Please note that these schedules are subject to changes.
 Customers will be informed of schedule changes via SMS and email.
 To receive flight updates via SMS and email, provide your contact details in Manage Booking.